sureshsgith/LightHouse-Chat-Application/README.md

    ```bash
    pip install -r requirements.txt
    ```
-2. Set Your OPENAI API Key in chat.py
+2. Set Your OPENAI API Key in chat.py from [OPENAI](https://platform.openai.com/account/api-keys)
 ## Running the Web App
-Now that you've set up the environment, you can run your LightHouse Chat Application.
+Now that you've set up the environment, you can run your LightHouse GenerativeAI Application.

 ### Step 4: Start the App
 1. Make sure you are still in the project directory with the virtual environment activated.